AdamMawani/AdamMawani/README.md

 Hey, I'm Adam.
 I'm a student at the University of Toronto Schools, interested in a variety of fields in computer science, including machine learning, data science, and cybersecurity.
 I'm also interested in intersections between computer science and other fields including finance, math, and environmental science.

 ## I'm Currently Working On
 I'm currently working on hackathons, capture the flag cybersecurity competitions, and personal projects.
-I'm exploring financial algorithms, web applications, and deep learning algorithms.
+I'm exploring trading algorithms, web applications, and deep learning.

 ## Languages
 The languages I use the most are Python, JavaScript, HTML, CSS, Java, and C++.
 I also have lots of experience using frameworks and libraries such as React.js, Express.js, TensorFlow, Pandas, Matplotlib, Numpy, PyTorch, and Flask.